MatthewShelby/swap-server/README.md

 This repository contains the  the Node JS server app handling SWAP transaction calls.

-The app in this repo is deployed on a ubuntu 20.4 VPS.
+The app in this repo is deployed on a ubuntu Server.

 ## Overview